Yurich84/laravel-vue3-spa/README.md

 </div>

-#### This is a groundwork for a large modular SPA, that utilises Laravel, Vue, ElementUI.
+#### This is a groundwork for a large modular SPA, that utilises Laravel, Vue, ElementPlus.
 #### CRUD generator is integrated in project creates standalone modules on the frontend and backend.

 <p align="center">